MMXIV-debug/PI/README.md

 # PI
-All the data and versions about our project
+ENG: All the data and versions of our project including the autors and usage recomendations
+ESP: Toda la informacion y versiones de nuestro poyecto incluyendo los autores y recomendaciones de uso